camunda/camunda-docs/docs/components/modeler/web-modeler/idp/idp-applications.md

    :::

 1. Click **Create** to create the IDP application.
-1. You can now add and create [document extraction](idp-document-extraction.md) and [document automation](idp-document-automation.md) projects in your IDP application.
+1. You can now create [document extraction](idp-document-extraction.md) and [document automation](idp-document-automation.md) projects in your IDP application.

+## IDP application clusters

+- IDP applications and projects are only fully operational when linked to a healthy, active cluster.
+You can select an unstable or unhealthy cluster when first creating an IDP application, and change to a stable cluster when required.
+- You can only select a cluster that supports Camunda document handling (8.7+).
+- You cannot change the cluster of an IDP application after it has been created.
+- Camunda recommends using a development cluster for your IDP applications.